Please visit our Contact Us page for the latest information on our office hours.

 Economic Crisis Response (ECR) provides support and guidance to students who have self-identified, or are identified by UCLA faculty or staff, as experiencing a financial crisis that impacts their academic success at UCLA.
 For more information, go to our Contact Us page; or visit the Economic Crisis Response webpage.
 If you are experiencing a financial crisis beyond your already available financial aid resources and want to request an assessment of available resources to assist with your needs, contact the ECR team.

-The Collections Office provides counseling for Bruins repaying their federal student loans and those with outstanding debt with the University.
+Debt Management Services (formerly Collections) provides counseling for Bruins repaying their federal student loans and those with outstanding debt with the University.
 Our office works with students, graduates, and Bruins of all kinds to find the best way to bring (and keep) their loans current as well as provide repayment options to fit any budget.
 For further information regarding the assistance we offer, start on the Repayment page.

 -